Artist's Statement

 I am captivated by irregular, random relationships and how they shape everyday life.
 Rather than filtering out unrelated visual information, I embrace it—transforming the unexpected into paintings.

 Each of my works begins with a small-scale study, where composition and color choices are determined.
 These studies are created using collage—a playful, intuitive process that mirrors the unpredictability of life.
 Collage produces unexpected visual relationships that cannot be preplanned.
 Because I allow these surprises to guide my work, each painting stands alone.
-I do not work in series or create variations on a single idea; instead, every painting is a distinct exploration.
+I seldom work in series or create variations on a single idea.

 The forms in my paintings are often drawn subconsciously from the world around me or from earlier works.
 While they may suggest familiarity, they are not meant to be representational.
 My aim is not to depict reality, but to create paintings that exist as objects in their own right.